BeeNeal/rasa_chatbot/data/nlu.md

 - star wars

 ## intent:provide_recipe
 - Can you save www.recipe@this.com for later?
+- Can you add this recipe to my saved recipes?
+- Please add this recipe to my save-for-later
+- please save this recipe
+- can you save this recipe URL for me?
+- please keep this recipe
+- please add this recipe: www.recipe@this.com
+- store this www.recipe@this.com recipe for me

 ## intent:provide_star_wars_char_info
 - [Leia](sw_character)